crux-bphc/winter-of-code/src/docs/about.md

 There is no restriction on the project idea you work on, but to help you out we have curated a small list of projects you could choose from.
 Check out the list [here](projects).

-One among the following would be your mentor for the projects.

-You can reach out to the following persons to get help in selecting a proposal idea:

-{potential mentors only}
-1. Rohitt Vashishtha - aero31aero@gmail.com
-2. C Shri Akhil - shriakhilc@gmail.com
-3. Afroz - NischayPro@gmail.com
-4. Srimanta Barua - srimanta.barua1@gmail.com
-5. Siddhant Kumar Patel - silu.patel1997@gmail.com
-6. Ankit Anand - ankit0905anand@gmail.com
-7. Vaibhav -
-8. Nischay Pro - NischayPro@gmail.com
-9. Ajay Krishna -
+Each person would be paired with at least one mentor among those listed [here](mentors) for the project.
+Please drop an email to crux@hyderabad.bits-pilani.ac.in or contact one of the mentors for any queries.